U.K. singer Duffy breaks silence, says she left spotlight after being kidnapped and raped

 "The truth is, and please trust me, I am OK and safe now, I was raped and drugged and held captive over some days," Duffy said.
 "Of course, I survived.
 The recovery took time."

-The message is the only public post on Duffy's verified Instagram account, which has more than 36,000 followers.
+The message is currently on Duffy's verified Instagram account, which has more than 36,000 followers.

 Duffy rose to international fame in 2008 after the release of her song "Mercy," which was featured in the television show "Grey's Anatomy" and the "Sex and the City" film.
 She won the Grammy for best pop vocal album in 2009.